 The goals of Step Up are to: raise awareness of helping behaviors, increase motivation to help, develop skills and confidence when responding to problems or concerns, and to ensure the safety and well-being of self and others.
 Bystander Intervention Training events are held throughout the academic year.

 Alcohol & Drug Awareness Program

 Through workshops and seminars, Student Wellness works on providing information about alcohol and drugs and the impact of them on students.
 Various events are held each year.

-Students looking for community service opportunities can work with Holistic Wellness to learn of projects seeking volunteers.
+Students looking for community service opportunities can work with Student Wellness to learn of projects seeking volunteers.
 Many opportunities can be viewed through the MYJJC portal.

 Student Wellness hosts a Volunteer Fair in October and a Wellness Fair in April.
 These fairs bring in vendors/agencies from the communities to share information with JJC students regarding volunteer opportunities and wellness resources.

 Programs about sexual responsibility and educational events are held annually.

-The Holistic Wellness portal page (My JJC) has resource pages available for students on many of the wellness related topics.
+The Student Wellness portal page (My JJC) has resource pages available for students on many of the wellness related topics.
 Agency information as well as educational materials are available.